Am3li1/MediTrack_WT/README.md

 #MediTrack_MERN

-This is an authentication application that stores medical records of patients and can be viewed by the doctor.
+This application stores medical records of donor patients and can be viewed by the doctor.

 We have 2 main folders - 1. frontend  2. backend